Gold Bath Bomb

-These non-toxic golden egg bath bombs are covered with edible gold spray paint and lightly dusted with gold cosmetic glitter.
-The inside of the bomb is colored purple.
-The coloring of the actual bath bomb itself is important to get a nice gold tone.
-If the bomb itself is too light or bright the gold will look more yellow and not realistic.
-Purple, blue or most other darker shades make a nice base for the edible gold paint.
+These non-toxic egg shaped gold bath bombs are covered with edible gold spray paint from Wilton and lightly dusted with gold cosmetic glitter.
+The inside of the bath fizzy is colored purple with gel food coloring.
+The coloring of the actual bath bomb itself is important to get a nice natural gold tone.
+If the bomb is too light the gold will look more yellow and not realistic.
+Purple, blue or most other darker shades make a nice base for the easy to use spray edible gold paint.

 The cosmetic glitter is quite fine and adheres to the gold spray when wet.
 Simply sprinkle it on for a sparkling gold effect.

 For your convenience, here are the ingredients that may not be readily available at your local grocery/drug store.